 - Around 54.1% of the students enrolled in college are white, and 7.4% of the students are Asia.

-To know more about the enrollment of college students as per ethnicity, go through the table below.
+To learn more about the enrollment of college students according to ethnicity, go through the table below.
 The table below shows the enrollment of the students in the college as per ethnicity for the year 2020.

 Ethnicities | Percentage of students enrolled. | Students Enrolled |